pauldambra/blog_source/_posts/2025-05-05-year-notes.md

 2024 was in some ways great, genuinely so, life is good...

 But it was over-shadowed by grief and the preparation for grief.
-You can find out about that in this post https://pauldambra.dev/2024/09/wwmd.html (unless you'd like to avoid grief)
+You can find out about that in this post [https://pauldambra.dev/2024/09/wwmd.html](https://pauldambra.dev/2024/09/wwmd.html) (unless you'd like to avoid grief)

 # Goals I chose for 2024

-_and whether I achieved them or not_

 ### work